rudy0Z/trainly/README.md

 - *"I couldn't workout yesterday, can you move it to today?"*
 - *"Remove squats from my Monday workout - my knee hurts"*
 - *"What's my workout plan for this week?"*
-- *"I want to focus more on cardio, can you adjust my plan?"*

 ## 🚀 Future Roadmap